microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 transparent, but the titlebar is there.

-Our design to enable unfocused acrylic to work relies on in-app acrylic to allow the arcylic to blur with the transparent window contents.
+Our design to enable unfocused acrylic to work relies on in-app acrylic to allow the acrylic to blur with the transparent window contents.
 However, since the User32 titlebar is always there, in-app acrylic would end up always blurring _the original titlebar_, which looks ridiculous.
 This means we can't have unfocused acrylic without showing that titlebar.
-We'd rather remove that footgun, and make it explicit that this setting does not exist.
+We'd rather remove that foot gun, and make it explicit that this setting does not exist.

 ### Light & dark mode theming